vdaas/vald/docs/user-guides/client-api-config.md

 `skip_strict_exist_check` (default value is `false`) is the flag for checking whether the same set of the vector and ID is already inserted or not.
 If it is set as `true`, the checking function will be skipped.<BR>

-When `skip_strict_exist_check` is `false`, the following checking step will run in the remove process:
+When `skip_strict_exist_check` is `false`, the following checking step will run in the removing process:

-1. Whether the set of (ID and vector) is already inserted or not.
+1. Check whether the set of (ID and vector) is already inserted.
-   If there is no data, the remove process ends with returning the `NOT_FOUND` error.
+   If there is no data, the removal process ends with returning the `NOT_FOUND` error.

-If all of above steps have been passed, the update process wil continue.
+The removal process will continue if the above step has been passed.

 ### timestamp

-`timestamp` is the timestamp when vector inserted.
+`timestamp` is the timestamp when the vector is removed.
 When `timestamp` is not set, the current time will be used.